 What are the most common beginner mistakes with Meta campaign objectives?

 Mistake 2: Using Traffic objectives when you actually want conversions.
 Beginners think Traffic campaigns are "safer" because they guarantee website visits.
 But Meta optimizes for clicks, not actions after clicks.
 If your goal is leads or sales, Traffic campaigns often deliver window shoppers instead of serious prospects.
-Trust the algorithm — use Leads or Sales objectives when those are your real goals.
+Trust the algorithm and use Leads or Sales objectives when those are your real goals.

 Mistake 3: Switching objectives too frequently.
 When campaigns don't immediately perform, beginners change objectives hoping for quick improvements.
 Meta's learning phase requires 50+ optimization events (conversions) per week to stabilize.
 Switching objectives resets the learning phase and prevents optimization.
 Give each objective 2-4 weeks before making major changes unless performance is disastrously bad.